 Thanks are also extended to career development associations, career development practitioners, leading academics, commonwealth, state and territory agency personnel and others who participated in the project and willingly offered their ideas and rallied their networks to support the development and early use of the prototype version of the Blueprint.

-The Department of Education, Employment and Workplace Relations has managed all stages of the Blueprint’s evolution over the last six years.
+The Australian Government Department of Education has managed all stages of the Blueprint’s evolution over the last six years.
 They have been ably assisted in this task through several advisory committees, whose members have been drawn from a wide range of public and private sector organisations in all states and territories.

 Particular thanks go to all individuals and organisations that participated in the trial and to those who developed resources that are shared through this site.
 Individuals are too numerous to name, but we acknowledge the contribution of staff from the many organisations and communities that participated in the trial.
 These include: